smouron/Parcours-Developpeur-Wordpress_OpenClassrooms/Projet-10_Med.It/wp-content/plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
-= 5.0.19 =
+= 5.0.19 (24 Apr 2023) =
 * Update - Brute Force protection on lost password form
 * Update - Brute Force protection on Woocommerce (login, signup, lost passowrd)
 * Update - Compatibility with Memberpress plugin
 * Fixed - My account link on multisite option
+* Fixed - Settings to verify the array values on settings saving process
+* Fixed - Small Bugs

 = 5.0.18 (03 Mar 2023)=
 * Update - Compatibility with WP 6.2
 * Update - Compatibility with more plugins and themes
-* Update the security check when wp-content is customized
+* Update - Security check when wp-content is customized
-* Update the File handle for login, signup, logout
+* Update - File handle for login, signup, logout
-* Update the compatibility with PHP 8.2
+* Update - Compatibility with PHP 8.2
 * Update - Remove the atom+xml meta from header
 * Update - Remove the noredirect param if the redirect is fixed
 * Update - Check the XML and TXT URI by REQUEST_URI to make sure the Sitemap and Robots URLs are identified